How to Use a Monopod The best ways of using a monopod

 Using your monopod with the leg aimed straight down, in a perfectly vertical position, between your feet is surprisingly not the best method of using a monopod.

-Also, just using the one stationary stability point of contact with the ground is not the most stable way of using a monopod either.
 It is definitely what most photographers do.
 You can get added sharpness and perhaps allow slower shutter speeds when you add a second point of contact with your monopod.

 There are several ways to add this second point of stability that will reduce any camera and may improve your photograph.

-This could be done by positioning your arm, your camera or perhaps the leg of the monopod so that it is touching the stationary object and reducing movement, either forward and backward, side to side or even both of these.
+This photo on the right shows how I used a vinyl fence as a secondary, stable contact point to stabilize my monopod.
+You can do this by positioning your arm, your camera or perhaps the leg of the monopod so that it's touching the stationary object and reducing movement, either forward and backward, side to side or even both of these.

 If you shoot right-handed, place your left foot forward.
 Place the foot of monopod leg directly touching the inside of your right foot.